Mte90/RingTone-Picker-for-FirefoxOS/README.md

 RingTone-Picker-for-FirefoxOS
 ========================

-A FirefoxOS app for set a custom ringtone on Firefox OS > 1.2
+A FirefoxOS app for set a custom ringtone (ogg file) on Firefox OS > 1.2

 This is a "system" app, so you won't see an icon on the homescreen when you install it.
 After installing, open the Settings app and click on Sound.